 And a word about archiving: If the patch is useful enough, it shouldn't be a problem to add another switch to not delete a project but move it to some other repository or something, but for our usecase, that is not needed.
 Our archiving is done through the regular backup process.

-#7 Updated by Cyril Lamy over 11 years ago
+#7 Updated by Cyril Lamy almost 12 years ago

 - File reposman-patch2.diff added